-- I wish I had listened to the advice I got from more experienced songwriters.
+- I wish I’d listened to the advice I got from more experienced songwriters.
 I thought I knew better, that I knew what I was doing.
 Back then I didn’t know what I was doing.

-- I would learn more about the back end songwriting… song publishing, distribution and publicity.
+- I’ld learn more about the back end songwriting… song publishing, distribution and publicity.
 If I had known more, my first publishing deal would have been better.
 I would have gotten a better deal.
 It’s all learning.

-What is your best advice a developing songwriter?
+Mark, what’s your best advice for a developing songwriter?

 Knowledge is power.
 The more you know, the more power you have in the industry.
 Learn everything you can about writing and about the music business.

 Write… write all the time, write about anything, write about everything.
 The more you write, the better your writing.
 I was talking with another songwriter… he figured of his 300 songs, 20 were really great, 60 were middle of the road and the rest were for learning to write better….